mpiccirilli/Rlinkedin/README.md

 If you use your own application name, API Key, and Secret Key, you must paste `http://localhost:1410/` into the *'OAuth 2.0 Redirect URLs'* input box and select all of the *'Scope'* parameters, both of which are in the **'OAuth User Agreement'** section.
 Otherwise, you will not be able to create an authorized connection and these functions will not work properly.

+For a step-by-step tutorial, check this [fantastic blog post](http://thinktostart.com/analyze-linkedin-with-r/) by [JulianHi](https://twitter.com/JulianHi).

 ```{r}
 require(devtools)
 install_github("mpiccirilli/Rlinkedin")